Intinti Gruhalakshmi: Plot

 Nandu had suffered a huge loss in his company due to unfinished work.
 This makes him irritated and depressed.
 A business magnate GK offers a huge deal to Nandu's bankrupt company, with the selfish intent of getting his daughter Akshara married to Nandu's younger son Prem.
 Prem however is in love with Sruthi who has not made her own mind up yet about Prem.
 Nandu and Lasya accept GK's deal and plan for Prem to marry Akshara and drive Sruthi out of their way.
 Nandu decides to marry Sruthi off to another person to get rid of her.
 But Prem expels the groom's family when Nandu arranges the engagement for Sruthi.
 Lasya provokes Nandu to blackmail Sruthi so that she won't express the feelings she has developed for Prem.
 On the same day Prem proposes to Sruthi in front of his family but she rejects him, succumbing to Nandu's blackmail.
 Nandu demands that Prem marry Akshara, and a helpless Prem agrees.
 Akshara and Prem prepare to marry but Tulasi learns that Sruti is being blackmailed to not express her love.
 Tulasi brings Sruthi to the function and at last GK and Akshara understand the situation and decide to marry Sruthi and Prem, frustrating Lasya and Nandu.
 Lasya demands that Tulasi pay the debt of Nandu's company which she agrees to.
 Finally Sruthi and Prem tie the knot.
 Ankita feels jealous of Sruthi and insults her while welcoming the married couple.

-Shruti and Prem decide not to consummate their marriage until they are financially secure, as they think it not fair to burden Tulsi upon who most of the family is dependent.
+Sruthi and Prem decide not to consummate their marriage until they are financially secure, as they think it not fair to burden Tulsi upon who most of the family is dependent.
 Anasuya apologises to Tulasi after overhearing a conversation between Lasya and Bhahya about Anasuya being a burden and Lasya living in the house.
 Tulsi is revealed to be a victim of Ovarian cancer and is taken to a wellness centre run by Dr Advait Krishna, who befriends her.
 However, she does not know anything about her disease, nor does the family except Abhi and Nandu.
 However, the family learns the truth and begins to adore Tulasi, surprising her.
-Ankita too reforms and accepts Shruti as well.
+Ankita too reforms and accepts Sruthi as well.
 She learns about her disease but decides to remain strong for the sake of the family.
 Ankita starts to become a caring family member.
 Lasya arranges her marriage in the same resort with Nandu.
 On the wedding day, Nandu leaves the resort, feeling suffocated, and Lasya threatens to incarcerate the family.
 Nandu returns to the resort and marries Lasya under compulsion.
 The same night, Tulasi falls unconscious after singing and is taken to hospital.
 A surgery is performed to save her.
 The family returns home and Lasya starts to torment the family, annoying Nandu.
 Lasya secures a job while Nandu fails to do so.
 Frustrated, Nandu successfully seeks work as manager of his friend's café, and receives support from the whole family except Lasya.